Due:

 We will be using some free software programs and libraries in order to write, debug, and run ISL+/ASL programs.
 Installing and configuring this software can be a huge hassle, but it is part of the process of developing your computing proficiencies.
 Please note, you will need a computer capable of running Racket 8.14 in order to participate in this course.
 Any Windows/Mac/Linux computer from the last decade should be fine, however, you may encounter difficulties using a Chromebook, iPad, or other non-standard operating system.

-If you do not have access to appropriate computing hardware, please let the course staff know as soon as possible so that we can help you make other arrangements either a computing loaner program or arranging for you to use a computer lab on campus.
+If you do not have access to appropriate computing hardware, please let the course staff know as soon as possible so that we can help you make other arrangements.

 Auxillary Texts